nuwave/lighthouse-docs/docs/guides-relationships.md

 }
 ```

-Lighthouse does some nifty optimization under the hood to batch relationship queries
+Now, when you query a list of users, Lighthouse is able to batch the relationship queries
-together.
+for the Posts together.

 ## BelongsTo